 If you think your illustration is good enough to be used in a story or a resource material, we welcome you to submit your illustrations.
 A degree or past experience is inconsequential.Will my illustrations be modified?

 By modification, if you mean that the illustration can be cut and used or mixed with another illustration, the answer is NO. However, depending upon the story, a user might want to use a part of your illustration (let’s say just the girl from an illustration which has a jungle and a boy too), they could do the same by zooming in or placing the illustration in a specific manner on the story page.Can I specify how I want to be attributed?

 Yes.
 While uploading your illustration, a form pops up asking for information regarding the illustration you are about to upload.
 This form has a tab for 'Illustration Attribution' which allows you to write the attribution for your own work, as you would like for it to appear.

 CC-BY is a very open and accommodating license.
 It lets others distribute, remix, tweak, and build upon your work, even commercially, as long as they credit you for the original creation.
-It also means new interpretations, new derivatives of your work.
-CC-BY is best suited to StoryWeaver’s mission of creating a repository of free children’s stories in open formats.
+It also means new interpretations, and new derivatives of your work.
+CC-BY is best suited to StoryWeaver's mission of creating a repository of free children’s stories in open formats.
 You can read more about this license here.What age-group should I write my stories for?